Sustainability at SIUE

 Dental Medicine Sterilization/Oral Surgery Renovations — The $1.9 million, two-part renovations project created high-tech dental facilities on the Alton campus.
 These renovations will benefit faculty members who teach and the students who learn, as well as the community members who receive services.

-University Bookstore - A $1.3 million University Bookstore modernization project allowed for the installation of custom-designed maple wood casework throughout the store; Cougar Tech, a complete technology department featuring Apple computers, iPods, software and electronics; and The Cougar Shop, an expanded selection of SIUE clothing and gifts school.
+University Bookstore — A $1.3 million University Bookstore modernization project allowed for the installation of custom-designed maple wood casework throughout the store; Cougar Tech, a complete technology department featuring Apple computers, iPods, software and electronics; and The Cougar Shop, and an expanded selection of SIUE clothing and gifts.

-University signage and entrance-ways - Money was allocated to make campus navigation easier for everyone, as well as for landscaping, sidewalks and roadway enhancements to improve traffic flow.
+University signage and entrances — Money was allocated to make campus navigation easier for everyone, as well as for landscaping, sidewalks and roadway enhancements to improve traffic flow.